Steve Benen: Media

 As a producer of The Rachel Maddow Show, Benen received Emmy nominations in 2013, 2017, 2018, 2019, and 2020.
-2021, winning two Emmys in 2017 for production of the episodes, "An American Disaster: The Crisis in Flint ", and "One-on-One with Kellyanne Conway".
+2021, winning two Emmys in 2017 for production of the episodes, "An American Disaster: The Crisis in Flint", and "One-on-One with Kellyanne Conway".

 Following the June 2020 publication of his book, The Impostors: How Republicans Quit Governing and Seized American Politics, the book reached the top 100 on the USA Today best selling books list.

+In August 2024, Benen published Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past, a book that examines the Republican Party's strategies for shaping public perception and historical narratives in the Trump era, receiving praise from Kirkus Reviews, for its incisive analysis of contemporary political tactics.
+Ministry of Truth debuted at number nine on The New York Times Best Seller list for nonfiction.